 The first circulation of the crown occurred in 1875 when it replaced the speciedaler.
-The exchange rate at that time was 4 kroner per speciedaler.
-After the transition, Norway joined the Scandinavian Monetary Union, an alliance that lasted until the outbreak of World War I. During the union’s existence, the Norwegian krone served as the gold standard using 1 kilo of gold equivalent to 2,480 krones.
-The use of Norwegian krones as the gold standard ceased in 1931.
+The exchange rate at that time was 4 krone per speciedaler.
+After the transition, Norway joined the Scandinavian Monetary Union, an alliance that lasted until the outbreak of World War I. During the union’s existence, the Norwegian krone served as the gold standard, using 1 kilo of gold equivalent to 2,480 Krones.
+The use of the Norwegian Kroner as the gold standard ceased in 1931.

 Until 1875, the Norwegian speciedaler was Norway’s business currency.
 When Norway joined the Scandinavian Monetary Union in 1875, the currency was downgraded in favor of the krone.
 Other members include Denmark and Sweden.

-When the monetary union was dismantled at the outbreak of World War I in 1914, member countries retained their currency names.
+When the monetary union was dismantled during World War I in 1914, member countries retained their currency names.
 The krone was used as the gold standard of the Scandinavian Monetary Union, and 1 kg of gold is equivalent to SEK 2,490.
-The standard ended in 1931, but Norway continued to maintain its federal gold reserves.
+The standard ended in 1931, but Norway maintained its federal gold reserves.

-As with all currencies, economic trends cause fluctuations in the value of the Norwegian krones.
-Currency investors can look for the Norwegian Krone when the Euro (EUR) is uncertain.
-Increased activity in the Norwegian Krone trade could lead to an appreciation of the exchange rate.
-As Norway is a major oil exporter in Western Europe, changes in world crude oil prices also affect the value of the Norwegian Krone.
+As with all currencies, economic trends cause fluctuations in the value of the Norwegian krone.
+Currency investors can look for the Norwegian krone when the Euro (EUR) is uncertain.
+Increased activity in the Norwegian krone trade could lead to an exchange rate appreciation.
+As Norway is a significant oil exporter in Western Europe, changes in world crude oil prices also affect the value of the Norwegian krone.

-Norway’s shipping, hydro, fisheries and industry contribute to gross domestic product (GDP).
+Norway’s shipping, hydro, fisheries, and industry contribute to the gross domestic product (GDP).
 However, it is interesting that many industries are state-owned enterprises.
-Historically, the kroner has been a wise investment as Norway claims to be one of the most stable economies in Europe.
+Historically, the krone has been a wise investment as Norway claims to be one of the most stable economies in Europe.

-Norway is one of the richest countries in the world with the highest standard of living.
+Norway is one of the wealthiest countries in the world, with the highest standard of living.
 According to World Bank data for 2017, Norway has a very lucrative economy with a slow population growth rate of 0.9% per year.
-Gross domestic product (GDP) annual growth rate is 1.9% and the inflation deflator is 3.8% per year.
+The gross domestic product (GDP) annual growth rate is 1.9%, and the inflation deflator is 3.8% per year.

-Norwegian currency is also used in Denmark’s famous ferry ports, Hirtshals and Frederikshavn.
-Cross-border shopping is a common practice among Norwegians buying food, alcohol and tobacco in bulk at the border.
-It’s a way to save on taxes and high fees when buying these products domestically.
+The Norwegian currency is also used in Denmark’s famous ferry ports, Hirtshals and Frederikshavn.
+Cross-border shopping is a common practice among Norwegians buying food, alcohol, and tobacco in bulk at the border.
+Buying these products domestically is a way to save on taxes and high fees.

 Norwegians and tourists visiting Norway can get their bills at ATMs, commonly known as small banks scattered across the country.
 Debit and credit cards are accepted in almost every store and restaurant and can be used for payment in lieu of cash.

-Some stores may require customers to use a Norwegian debit card instead of an international debit card for convenience.
+For convenience, some stores may require customers to use a Norwegian debit card instead of an international one.
 In addition, customers can use the mobile payment app to pay at dozens of convenience stores across the country.

-- Forex investors can look for Kroner when the Euro is in doubt.
+- Forex investors can look for the krone when the Euro is in doubt.

 See our other articles about forex trading: